aoijs/website/src/content/docs/functions/consume.md

 id: consume
 ---

-`$consume` marks the provided item as used, making it unusable until repurchased.
+`$consume` marks the provided item as consumed, making it unusable until repurchased.

 ## Usage